shuvraMishti/shuvraMishti/README.md

 - 👋 Hi, I’m @shuvraMishti
-- 👀 I’m interested in Robotics
+- 👀 I’m interested in Robotics, biomedical engineering, web development, plc programming
 - 🌱 I’m currently learning machines and simulation
-- 💞️ I’m looking to collaborate on project work
+- 💞️ I’m looking to collaborate on project works
 - 📫 How to reach me shuvradas822@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 shuvraMishti/shuvraMishti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.